RainFang/AndroidTicTacToe/ReadMe.txt

 Things to add next:
--cosmetic improvements (such as the action bar icons) -Find ways to make more use of a smartphone's features
+-cosmetic improvements (such as the action bar icons) -Find a way to remove the app title from the action bar, so I can place more action bar icons -Find ways to make more use of a smartphone's features